 Children’s Health Insurance Program (CHIP) provides health insurance for children whose parents make too much money to qualify for Medicaid.
 CHIP often helps families whose incomes are too substantial to qualify for Medicaid, but who nonetheless struggle to afford health insurance for their children.

-Note that each state has its own name for its CHIP and Medicaid programs, so depending on where you live, these coverage options may be referred to using different terminology.
+Note that each state has its own name and terminology for its CHIP and Medicaid programs and coverage options.
 Ohio’s Medicaid program for uninsured children (up to age 19), for example, is called Healthy Start.
 In Wisconsin, the Medicaid program for low-income residents is known as BadgerCare Plus.
 If you’re not sure what CHIP and Medicaid programs are called in your state, you can use this list to find out.

 CHIP and Medicaid Eligibility Requirements: Income / Family Size

 CHIP and Medicaid eligibility is determined by family size and income, and eligibility guidelines vary from state to state.
-In most states, uninsured children under the age of 19, and whose families earn up to about $47,700 annually, are likely to be eligible for kids health insurance.
+In most states, uninsured children under the age of 19, in a family of four earning up to about $49,200 annually, are likely to be eligible for kids health insurance.

 Medicaid Expansion Under the Affordable Care Act

 Twenty-eight states (including D.C.) have extended coverage to children in families earning annual incomes of or above 250 percent of the Federal Poverty Level (FPL).